lperez37/productivy-clock/README.md

 - Reorder tasks by dragging the grip handle
 - Clear all tasks using the clear button

+### Push Notifications
+- Click "Set up push notifications" at the bottom of the page
+- Choose between default NTFY server (ntfy.sh) or a custom server
+- Enter a unique topic for your notifications
+- Optionally customize the notification message
+- Install the NTFY app from [ntfy.sh](https://ntfy.sh/) on your devices
+- Subscribe to your topic in the NTFY app to receive notifications

 ## Customization

 The app uses the Catppuccin color scheme, which can be customized in `src/index.css`.
 The theme includes both light (Latte) and dark (Mocha) variants.